bobpozun/bobpozun.github.io/index.md

 ## **Work Experience**

 ### **Croissant**

-**_Lead Quality Engineer - Founding Member, (June 2022 – Present)_**
+**_Lead Quality Engineer – Founding Member (June 2022 – Present)_**

-- Sole member responsible for testing web and mobile applications, retailer website integrations, a chrome extension and various other components
+- Solely responsible for testing web and mobile applications, retailer website integrations, a Chrome extension, and various other components.
-- Developed framework using Typescript, Playwright and Applitools for web automation
+- Designed and implemented a web automation framework using TypeScript, Playwright, and Applitools.
-- Developed framework using Waldo for mobile automation
+- Developed a mobile automation framework using Waldo.
-- Developed live retailer site monitors using Typescript, Playwright + Lambdas
+- Built live retailer site monitoring solutions leveraging TypeScript, Playwright, and AWS Lambda.
-- Developed a number of Github Actions workflows, AWS CDK stacks and a Retool App for various APIs to aid testing and for live site uptime monitoring
+- Created multiple GitHub Actions workflows, AWS CDK stacks, and a Retool app to support API testing and real-time site uptime monitoring.
-- Negotiated contracts for all third party tooling (Applitools, Waldo, etc.)
+- Negotiated contracts for third-party testing tools, including Applitools and Waldo.
-- Actively contributed to project management improvement initiatives, ultimately leading the transition from JIRA to single crossfunctional team in Linear.
-Developed best practices and assisted the entire company in the transtion and onboarding.
+- Led project management improvements, transitioning the company from JIRA to Linear for streamlined cross-functional collaboration.
+Developed best practices and provided company-wide onboarding and training.
+- Recruited, trained, and supervised multiple interns for both summer and ongoing programs.

 ### **PayPal**

-**_Sr.
-Software Test Engineer, (June 2016 – June 2022)_**
+**_Senior Software Test Engineer (June 2016 – June 2022)_**

-- Rsponsible for testing many web services on a weekly release cycle
+- Led testing efforts for numerous web services in a fast-paced, weekly release cycle.
-- Re-engineered C# test automation framework to be data driven eliminating thousands of lines of code, drastically improving maintainability, and filling numerous gaps in requirement coverage
+- Re-engineered a C# test automation framework, reducing thousands of lines of code, improving maintainability, and increasing requirement coverage.
-- Implemented Jenkins (later Teamcity) to run all web service tests nightly and on-demand across all environments
+- Integrated Jenkins (later TeamCity) for automated nightly and on-demand testing across all environments.
-- Assisted in hiring, onboarding and mentoring other test engineers (cross-team)
+- Played a key role in hiring, onboarding, and mentoring test engineers across teams.
-- Built Crypto API test solution using Jest for regression/functional and Artillery and Datadog for load testing
+- Developed a Crypto API testing solution using Jest for regression/functional testing and Artillery with Datadog for load testing.
-- Built Auth and Routing test solutions for sparkle formation using Boto3 and Python for a full network cutover to AWS
+- Built authentication and routing test solutions for Sparkle Formation using Boto3 and Python, enabling a full network cutover to AWS.
-- Built Server Hardening test solution using Inspec
+- Created a server hardening test suite using InSpec.

-### **Peoplelinx**
+### **PeopleLinx**

-**_Sr.
-Software Test Engineer, (Sept 2015 – May 2016)_**
+**_Senior Software Test Engineer (Sept 2015 – May 2016)_**

-- Built and maintained test automation framework and infrastructure using Jenkins, Python, Selenium Webdriver, and Browserstack
+- Developed and maintained an automated testing framework using Jenkins, Python, Selenium WebDriver, and BrowserStack.
-- Verified reporting data and maintained client data configurations in Google Cloud SQL
+- Verified reporting data and managed client data configurations in Google Cloud SQL.
-- Participated in rotation to perform releases to Google Dev Stack
+- Participated in deployment rotations for Google Dev Stack releases.
-- Owned Dev/Client Support relations and implemented a tracking system using AirTable
+- Led Dev/Client Support relations and implemented a tracking system using AirTable.

-### **Comcast**
+### **Comcast** *(Contract Role)*

-**_Sr.
-Software Test Engineer (Contract), (June 2015 – Sept 2015)_**
+**_Senior Software Test Engineer (June 2015 – Sept 2015)_**

-- Created a web service test automation framework using Python and RobotFramework
+- Designed and built a web service test automation framework using Python and RobotFramework.
-- Implemented Jenkins smoke test and full regression configurations for all environments
+- Configured Jenkins for automated smoke testing and full regression testing across all environments.
-- Configured CI workflow using AntHill Pro to gate deployments to QA nodes
+- Streamlined CI/CD workflows using AntHill Pro to manage deployment gating for QA nodes.
-- Wrote Nagios monitor scripts to assist IT monitoring of web services
+- Developed Nagios monitoring scripts to enhance IT oversight of web services.

 ### **Pointroll**

-**_Sr.
-Infrastructure Test Lead, (Sept 2013- June 2015)_**
+**_Senior Infrastructure Test Lead (Sept 2013 – June 2015)_**

-- Developed test automation framework in Python and integrated with Teamcity including:
+- Developed a Python-based test automation framework integrated with TeamCity, including:
-  - End-to-end production ETL automation suite with email alerts
+  - An end-to-end production ETL automation suite with email alerts.
-  - Suite to validate ad serving, asset serving and ad functionality using Selenium
+  - Automated validation for ad-serving and asset-serving functionality using Selenium.
-  - Suite to validate all ad-serving activities including ad delivery rules, cookie validation, and server to server testing to reduce testing time from around 1 day to 30 minutes
+  - A comprehensive ad-serving validation suite, reducing test execution time from a full day to just 30 minutes.
-- Mentored various team members in learning relevant skills using Python, SiestaJS (offshore), Selenium Webdriver and Postman
+- Mentored team members in Python, SiestaJS (offshore), Selenium WebDriver, and Postman.
-- Implemented training sessions, set goals and performed 1:1 meetings
+- Led training sessions, set team goals, and conducted one-on-one coaching.
-- Lead bi-weekly QA organization meetings and daily standups to review release testing
+- Organized and facilitated biweekly QA meetings and daily standups to review release testing progress.

-### **Pointroll**

-**_Software QA Analyst, (July 2011-Sept 2013)_**
+**_Software QA Analyst (July 2011 – Sept 2013)_**

-- Agile team member responsible for all test and release lifecycle operations
+- Managed all test and release lifecycle operations as an agile team member.
-- Participated in product design and development discussions to ensure feature implementation for legacy ad creation and ad serving applications
+- Participated in product design discussions to ensure effective implementation of features for legacy ad creation and ad-serving applications.
-- Presented the business value for, developed and integrated into Teamcity:
+- Developed and integrated multiple automation frameworks into TeamCity, including:
-  - Web UI test automation framework using NodeJS/Selenium/Mocha (later with Nightwatch.js)
+  - A Web UI test automation framework using NodeJS, Selenium, and Mocha (later Nightwatch.js).
-  - Reporting API automation framework using Python
+  - A Reporting API automation framework using Python.
-  - Automation framework to satisfy MRC ad Viewability certification requirements using Python and Selenium Webdriver
+  - A framework for MRC ad Viewability certification testing using Python and Selenium WebDriver.

-### **Rovi**
+### **Rovi (DivXTV)**

-**_Software QA Analyst, DivXTV (Nov 2009 – July 2011)_**
+**_Software QA Analyst (Nov 2009 – July 2011)_**

-- Implemented test strategy from the ground up for DivXTV release with LG Electronics
+- Established the test strategy from the ground up for the DivXTV release in collaboration with LG Electronics.
-- Collaborated with product team and content partners to qualify and deploy accepted video content to live Amazon RDS as part of production support and enhancement efforts
+- Worked with product teams and content partners to qualify and deploy accepted video content to Amazon RDS for live production support.
-- Qualified and deployed environment and database changes as well as live binary device updates to all environments
+- Managed environment and database deployments, including live binary updates across all platforms.
-- Developed Python framework to automate RESTful web service testing
+- Developed a Python framework to automate RESTful web service testing.

-### **Siemens Medical Solutions**
+### **Siemens Medical Solutions** *(Co-op Role)*

-**_Systems Analyst Co-Op, (May 2006 - Sept 2008)_**
+**_Systems Analyst Co-op (May 2006 – Sept 2008)_**

-- Reviewed functional requirements and created manual and automated test plans for the Soarian Clinicals HIS System
+- Reviewed functional requirements and designed manual and automated test plans for the Soarian Clinicals HIS system.
-- Interacted with developers and test managers locally and offshore regarding software revision, defects and test plan management
+- Collaborated with developers and test managers locally and offshore to track defects, software revisions, and test plan execution.

 ## **Technical Experience**

-Tools Used:
+### **Tools**

-- Github, Bitbucket, Trello, Version One, Rally, JIRA, Browserstack, SauceLabs, Postman, Jenkins, Teamcity, Bamboo, Anthill Pro, Octopus Deploy, Fiddler, Charles, Firebug
+GitHub, Bitbucket, Trello, VersionOne, Rally, JIRA, BrowserStack, SauceLabs, Postman, Jenkins, TeamCity, Bamboo, Anthill Pro, Octopus Deploy, Fiddler, Charles, Firebug

-Technologies Used:
+### **Technologies**

-- Python, C#, NUnit, Javascript, NodeJS, Mocha, Jest, Nightwatch, Selenium Webdriver, MSSQL, MySQL, Powershell, Apache, IIS, Azure, Google Compute Engine, Google Cloud SQL, Google App Engine, Inspec, Chef, AWS, Cloud / Sparkle Formation, Google Analytics, AirTable, Salesforce / Workbench, Datadog, Grafana, Postgres
+Python, C#, NUnit, JavaScript, NodeJS, Mocha, Jest, Nightwatch, Selenium WebDriver, MSSQL, MySQL, PostgreSQL, PowerShell, Apache, IIS, Azure, Google Cloud (Compute Engine, Cloud SQL, App Engine), AWS (CDK, Lambda), Datadog, Grafana, InSpec, Chef, Sparkle Formation, Google Analytics, AirTable, Salesforce/Workbench

 ## **Education**

-B.S.
-Business Management (West Chester University of PA, 2009)
+**B.S.
+Business Management** – *West Chester University of Pennsylvania (2009)*